Environmental Studies (Pre)

 The environmental studies program of study is expected to:

-1. For undecided students with an interest in some aspect of science and the environment, provide the opportunity to take courses and explore specific departmental programs during their first year before selecting a departmental major.
+- Allow undecided students interested in some aspect of science and the environment to take courses and explore specific departmental programs during their first year before selecting a departmental major.

-2. Satisfy minimum first-year course requirements in various environmental science-related programs offered in the colleges of agriculture, engineering, and science.
+- Satisfy minimum first-year course requirements in various environmental science-related programs offered in the colleges of Agriculture, Engineering, Science, and Health and Human Sciences.

-3. Provide students with the opportunity to take courses that will facilitate exposure to multiple fields of environmental study and opportunities.
+- Provide activities that expose students to different fields of environmental study and opportunities.

 Plan of Study